Get amongst it

 Annual Reaffiliation

-• Vote for changes to club name/aims/fee/Constitution.
+• Voting about any changes proposed to club name/aims/fee/Constitution.

 Important Notes